Mignon G. Eberhart: Style and reception

 Eberhart's works often featured female protagonists, and tended to include exotic locations, wealthy characters, and suspense and romance.
 Her characterization has been praised, her characters described as always having "genuine and believable motives for everything they do."
 Her "writing is spare but almost lyrical."

 In 1971, she was awarded the Mystery Writers of America's Grand Master Award.
 Eberhart also served as president of the Mystery Writers of America.
 In 1994, she received the Agatha Award: Malice Domestic Award for Lifetime Achievement.

 Personal life

 The normally prolific Eberhart wrote relatively few books in the 1940s, possibly due to upheaval in her personal life.
 After 20 years of marriage, she divorced Alanson Eberhart, and in 1946 married John Hazen Perry.
 But within two years, she had divorced Perry and remarried Eberhart.
 The Eberharts remained married until his death in 1974.

-Eberhart died in 1996.
+Eberhart died Greenwich, Connecticut in 1996.
 She is buried in Long Island National Cemetery, a Veterans Administration burial site, beside husband Alanson, who had served as a Navy lieutenant commander in World War II.
-In 2007, a posthumous collection of her short stories, Dead Yesterday and Other Stories, was edited by Rick Cypert and Kirby McCauley and published by Crippen & Landru.